 Millions of Americans crave carbs at bedtime.
 Carbs aren’t bad as long as you consume the right kind.
 That’s why a bowl of shredded wheat, quinoa, barley and buckwheat and milk with its own sleep-promoting characteristics is a healthier choice than binging on cake or a box of cookies.

 Going bananas at bedtime is also a good idea.
 Rich with natural muscle-relaxants like magnesium and potassium as well as carbs that make you sleepy, bananas are a great choice for promoting sleep and your overall health.

 Ever wonder why you doze off in front of the TV after Thanksgiving dinner?
 No, it’s not because you overate.
 Like milk, turkey contains tryptophan which can help you fall asleep faster.
 Throw in some sweet potatoes with sleep-promoting complex carbohydrates and muscle-relaxant potassium and you have the makings of a quality night’s sleep.

-If turkey and sweet potatoes sounds too heavy, you can always brew a pot of Valerian tea.
+If turkey and sweet potatoes sound too heavy, you can always brew a pot of Valerian tea.
 Studies show the root of the valerian plant speeds the onset of sleep and improves sleep quality.
-While some folks believe it’s valerian tea along with chamomile, motherwort and catnip brews which don’t contain caffeine that help with sleep others contend it’s the relaxing ritual that helps you get ready for bed.
+While some folks believe it’s valerian tea along with chamomile, motherwort and catnip brews which don’t contain caffeine that helps with sleep others contend it’s the relaxing ritual that helps you get ready for bed.